OpenRouterTeam/schemas/README.md

 Custom routers will go live after we receive feedback and suggestions.
 Please feel free to [create an issue](/issues) or open a PR directly on this repository to start the discussion!

 You can also message us in [Discord](https://discord.gg/T7cXxR68vK).

+## Model identifiers

+Models must be identified by one of the `/`-separated strings in the [OpenRouter docs](https://openrouter.ai/docs#models), or a model identifier in Hugging Face format.